-Within the BSA, the roadways and the bridge structure present are characterized as barren habitat.
+Within the BSA, the roadways, sidewalks, and the bridge structure present are characterized as barren habitat.
 Barren habitat is defined by the absence of vegetation.
-The barren habitat within the Project consists primarily of asphalt, concrete, and gravel.
-Although some groundnesting avian species, such as killdeer (Charadrius vociferous), and small reptiles, such as western fence lizards (Sceloporus occidentalis), can be found breeding in barren habitat, it is typically considered low-quality habitat for most wildlife species.
+The barren habitat within the Project consists primarily of asphalt and concrete.
+Although some ground-nesting avian species, such as killdeer (Charadrius vociferous), and small reptiles, such as western fence lizards (Sceloporus occidentalis), can be found breeding in barren habitat, it is typically considered low-quality habitat for most wildlife species.